vivekanandan-ks/ksvblogs/ksvnixaacblogpart1.md

 Dockerfile just again is another imperative thing which we just tell some instructions to arrive at a solution(Imperative).
 Now if u make 100 docker images from this file, all have the same environment right? 🤧Nope😳.
-If u create an OCI image with dockerfile today and after some months or years the 2 images vary because, again we use traditional package managers inside it , whose repo maintainers might : drop certain version because of end of LTS ➡️🗑️📅 or maybe they might have deleted wget or curl from their repo ➡️❌📦 and needless to say the change in their versions ➡️🔄🔢.
+If u create an OCI image with dockerfile today and after some months or years the 2 images vary because, again we use traditional package managers inside it , whose repo maintainers might : drop certain version because of end of LTS  or maybe they might have deleted wget or curl from their repo  and needless to say the change in their versions .

-One clever way is to make a package for every version commit in the source code ✨📦.
+One clever way is to make a package for every version commit in the source code .
 But all these traditional package managers ship the binaries they have already built.
-So it's not storage efficient💾❌ to keep GBs or TBs of data for different version of a single package curl.
+So it's not storage efficient to keep GBs or TBs of data for different version of a single package curl.
 And pinning the version in these commands is tedious and of course won't work the same after months or years if something in the repo changed.
-And all the problems we mentioned earlier still lives inside this container😵.
+And all the problems we mentioned earlier still lives inside this container.

 Same Old Story, Different Surface:
-Earlier: You made imperative steps(scripts) to set things up in VMs.🙂
+Earlier: You made imperative steps(scripts) to set & patch things up in VMs.🙂
-Now: You make imperative steps(dockerfile) to set things up in Docker.🫠 Both creating the imperative cracks💔.
+Now: You make imperative steps(dockerfile) to set & patch things up in Docker.🫠 Both creating the imperative cracks💔.

-TLDR: Docker is nice😶, but dockerfile💀 isn't at all.
+TLDR: Docker is nice💥, but dockerfile💀 isn't.

 How do we actually solve 🤔:
-Imperative cracks? 💥🧱
+Imperative cracks?
-Diverging environments? ↔️🌍
+Diverging environments? ↔
-Repetitive script failures? 🔁❌📜
+Repetitive script failures?
-Inconsistent builds across systems? ≠⚙️🖥️
+Inconsistent builds across systems?

 So how do we solve this decades of problem we face in every stage of SDLC, CICD, Deployments etc?
 Is there any actual practical stable reliable ready solution available to tackle literally all these changes faced in IT?